 I read the other day that the on~trend technique for transitioning from summer to fall in fashion is to layer a bulky sweater over summery skirts and dresses.
 As I was walking in the backyard and saw the last of my summer flowers still in bloom it occurred to me that I could use them in seasonal bouquets by layering them with autumn foliage.
 So autumn foliage has become the bulky sweater of the botanical world here at the market.

 To make this, and most every bouquet, all you need to do is follow 3 simple steps.

 Number one involves greenery or foliage, using two or more different types of foliage adds an interesting base color and texture to the bouquet.
 In addition to forming the color and structure base, the branches and leaves become a natural support system for the other elements that will be added to the bouquet.

 I started with plenty of sage, that soft, dusky gray~green is complementary to any flowers.

-Next came some some color and height with some branches from a Snowball Viburnum.
+Next came some color and height with some branches from a Snowball Viburnum.
 This is a garden bouquet, so I’m not seeking perfect symmetry here.

 Hydrangeas are beautiful all year long, but I especially love them this time of year, when they are dusted with with a little fall patina.